dajmcdon/rtestim/README.md

 [![R-CMD-check](https://github.com/dajmcdon/rtestim/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/dajmcdon/rtestim/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-This package uses Poisson likelihood with trend filtering penalty (a type of regularized nonparametric regression) to estimate the effective reproductive number, Rt.
+This package uses Poisson likelihood with a trend filtering penalty (a type of regularized nonparametric regression) to estimate the effective reproductive number, Rt.
 This value roughly says “how many new infections will result from each new infection today”.
 Values larger